Debt Collection Laws: What Seniors Need To Know

 Dispute the Debt

 When a debt collector sends you a validation letter with information about the debt they’re trying to collect, you can verify the details to ensure they’re accurate.
-Within 30 days of receiving the validation letter, you must send a debt dispute letter that demands the debt collector to prove that you owe the debt in question.
+Within 30 days of receiving the validation letter, you must send a debt dispute letter requesting the debt collector to prove that you owe the amount in question.

 This requires the debt collector to provide relevant documents and detailed information to prove the amount you owe.
 If you fail to send the dispute letter within 30 days, the debt is considered valid.